-12. Each Coalition Member shall be solely responsible and liable for its own activities under this Agreement, for obtaining its permit coverage under the SPDES General Permit for Stormwater Discharges from MS4s (GP-0-10-002) and for the preparation, implementation, operation and maintenance of its own stormwater management program including, but not limited to, the required minimum control measures.
+12. Each Coalition Member shall be solely responsible and liable for its own activities under this Agreement, for obtaining its permit coverage under the SPDES General Permit for Stormwater Discharges from MS4s (current permit) and for the preparation, implementation, operation and maintenance of its own stormwater management program including, but not limited to, the required minimum control measures.

-APPENDIX A

-Ontario-Wayne Stormwater Coalition
+APPENDIX A Ontario-Wayne Stormwater Coalition

-2013-2018 Membership Fee Schedule:
+2018-2023 Membership Fee Schedule:

-Type of Coalition Member Membership Fee Membership In-Kind Match • MS4 Towns • Ontario County Highway Department • Wayne County Highway Department \$5,000.00 \$9,000.00 MS4 Villages and Non Traditional MS4's to include School Districts \$2,500.00 \$4,500.00 Non-MS4 Towns, Cities \$2,500.00 \$4,500.00 Non-MS4 Villages \$1,250.00 \$2,250.00
+Type of Coalition Member Membership Fee Membership In-Kind Match • MS4 Towns • Ontario County Highway Department • Wayne County Highway Department \$5,000.00 \$9,000.00 MS4 Villages and Non Traditional MS4's to include School Districts \$2,500.00 \$4,500.00